Jane Scarpantoni

-Jane Scarpantoni (born 1960) is a classically trained American cello player who has played on a number of alternative rock albums.
+Jane Scarpantoni (born 1960) is an American classically trained cello player, who has played on a number of alternative rock albums.

 She was a member of Hoboken, New Jersey's Tiny Lights in the mid-1980s, then went on to play with other musicians especially those associated with the Hoboken underground rock scene of the 1980s and early 1990s, including Silverchair, Bruce Springsteen, Sheryl Crow, Patti Smith, Richard Barone, R.E.M., Indigo Girls, 10,000 Maniacs, Throwing Muses, Kristin Hersh, Lou Reed, Chris Cacavas, Bob Mould, John Lurie's Lounge Lizards, Boo Trundle, Train and many others.